learn-co-students/module-2-code-challenge-nyc04-seng-ft-071220-module-2-code-challenge---late-show-1598646907/README.md

 - Episode can have multiple guests
 - Appearance stores a numeric rating

+Guest -< Appearance >- Episode

+Appearance belongs_to Guest & Episode; Appearance will have foreign keys of Guest & Episode Guest has_many Appearances
+Guest has_many Episodes through Appearances
+Episode has_many Appearances
+Episode has_many Guests through Appearances

 ### 2. New Appearance Form

 A user can fill out a form to create a new Appearance.
 They can: